Riturajsharma707/corticaWebSolution/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Run this projec

+Run `npm run dev` to run both frontend and backend concurrently.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.